Participating in Galas

 What you need to bring to a gala:

-- A suitable swimsuit, towel and waterproof bag
+- A suitable swimsuit, fast drying towel and waterproof bag

 - Your club t-shirt and hat